tommybobbins/AWS_Certified_SA_Associate/README.md

 ## AWS Transit Gateway

-- Hub for many VPC, is a hub and spoke service which can be used to simplify networ architecture.
+- Hub for many VPC, is a hub and spoke service which can be used to simplify network architecture.

 ## VPN CloudHub